This article is part of a developing story.

 The international medical humanitarian organization Doctors Without Borders/Médecins Sans Frontières (MSF) alone has been attacked 20 times, and five of our colleagues have been killed.

-Avril Benoît, executive director of MSF USA, said of the report:
+Avril Benoît, chief executive officer of MSF USA, said of the report:

 “The Biden administration’s analysis of Israel’s war in Gaza has not proceeded as a good faith effort to uphold US law.
 Instead, excuses about the impossibility of monitoring the deployment of American assistance serve to deflect responsibility.